September is American Boomer Wheels Month because …

 In one way or the other, most diesel-powered passenger car buyers see themselves as forerunners – a little, shall we say, smarter than their more conventional neighbors when it comes to technology.

-When the cloaking device was removed, clean, civil and capable Captain James T. Kirk turned out to be a Klingon after all.
+When the cloaking device was removed, their clean, efficient and capable Captain James T. Kirk turned out to be a Klingon after all.

 What’s next?
 Lessons from Boomer-world